Rowrah: Other geological interest

 The soil in Rowrah often has a reddish colouring due to the high concentration of iron-ore.

 The soil in Rowrah, the red colouring is due to high concentrations of naturally occurring iron ore.

 Cycling

-The disused railway in Rowrah now forms part of the 140-mile Sea to Sea Cycle Route (C2C) Cycle Route, Britain's most popular "challenge" cycle route which is route 71 of the National Cycle Network.
-The cycle route between Rowrah and Whitehaven follows the disused railway line for its entire length, making it an excellent traffic free and gentle bike ride with a selection of local sculptures to keep the casual cyclist entertained.
+The disused railway in Rowrah now forms part of the 140-mile Sea to Sea Cycle Route (C2C) Cycle Route, Britain's 'most popular' "challenge" cycle route which is route 71 of the National Cycle Network.
+The cycle route between Rowrah and Whitehaven follows the disused railway line for its entire length.